concavegit/cv-assisted-origami/about.md

 He also is intrigued by computer vision and its computational and yet non-deterministic qualities, and has been happy to use this project as an excuse to explore the field.

 ## Mark Goldwater
+Mark has a fair amount of programming experience programming, but started seriously writing functional and useful programs his first year at Olin College.
+He has been interested in OpenCV and what is has to offer, so he has been happy to engage in a project that utilized the library and apply it to another one of his interests: origami.

 ## Sid Garimella